andersen-ev/TechTestWeb/README.md

 You may use whatever technical stack suits you best, please give reasoning where appropriate for your choice in the `README`

+_N.B._ This is a functional test, design is not important.

 ### Requirements

 - [ ] A user should be able to view a grid of their recently played tracks.